habedi/omni-lpr/docs/README.md

 ### Concurrency and Worker Configuration

-Omni-LPR uses Gunicorn to manage multiple worker processes, allowing it to handle many concurrent REST API requests.
-By default, the official Docker images are configured to run with 4 worker processes.

-### Concurrency and Worker Configuration

 Omni-LPR can be run in two ways: directly via the `omni-lpr` command, or using the official Docker images.
 The way you run it affects how it handles concurrent requests and how you should configure it, especially for the stateful MCP interface.